1743 – The Verendrye brothers are the first white men to visit Wyoming.

 1862 – Fort Halleck (1862 – 1866) established on Overland Trail.
 Overland stage line changed the route from Oregon Trail to Overland (Cherokee) Trail.

 1863 – Bozeman Trail established.
-First newspaper in Wyoming, The Daily Telegraph, was established at Fort Bridger.
+The first newspaper in Wyoming, The Daily Telegraph, was established at Fort Bridger.

 1865 – Train travel shifts south from the Oregon-California-Mormon corridor to the Overland Trail in southern Wyoming.